khyatiiagrawal/Facial-Expression-Detection-/README.md

 ## Overview
-Realtime Emotion Detection Using Keras
-Overviw and real time outputs of the project lies in Mini Presentation.pdf
+Realtime Emotion Detection Using Keras.Program is trained for 200 epochs and runs at 60% accuracy.
+Overview and real time outputs of the project lies in Mini Presentation.pdf

-Program is trained for 200 epochs and runs at 60% accuracy.

 ### Dependencies:
 * pip install numpy